 Receivers are much more susceptible to co-channel interference and multipath distortion in stereo, but §6.13 addresses monophonic reception only.
 I define stereo capture ratio in the same way as the monophonic figure, but with both signals in stereo.
 Any FM signal generator can provide the unmodulated signal with stereo pilot.

 I measure capture ratio with the desired signal at 65 dBf.
-When I have the patience, I follow the standard and remeasure at 45 dBf, reporting the worst result.
+When I have the patience, I follow the standard by remeasuring at 45 dBf and reporting the worst result.

 §6.14 calls for the use of a 1-kHz bandpass filter when testing selectivity to reduce errors from noise.
 But the filter only increases measurement error.
 For conventional receivers, a dozen or more high-level harmonics accompany the 1-kHz fundamental of an adjacent-channel test signal that leaks into the tuned channel.
 The harmonics are distinctly audible and their power contribution should be included.
 For DSP receivers, reciprocal mixing of local-oscillator phase noise may limit selectivity.
 Neither the modulation fundamental nor its harmonics ever appear.
 Instead, the background noise rises.
 Using a bandpass filter in this case can yield a grossly inaccurate result.